 Inspect Your Feet Daily if You Have Diabetes

-"We recommend that patients inspect their feet on a daily basis for cuts, any signs of redness, calluses, or blisters," says Elasy.
+"We recommend that patients inspect their feet on a daily basis for cuts, any signs of redness, calluses or blisters," says Elasy.
 "Using a little mirror can help.
 Also, it's important to moisturize.
-But avoid getting it between the toes, because that area is already moist.
+But avoid getting (lotion) between the toes, because that area is already moist.
 So extra moisture tends to cause fungal infections."

-Even if you have diabetes, caring for your feet is easy.
+Caring for your feet is easy.
 It's best to do it when you are bathing or getting ready for bed.
-And remember that good foot care also involves getting medical help early if a problem develops.
-It's very important to see your doctor for treatment right away - to prevent serious complications like infections.
+Good foot care also involves getting medical help early if a problem develops.
+It's important to see your doctor for treatment right away to prevent serious complications like infections.

 |Listen to podcast:||